-Feline Leukemia (FeLV) is often a confusing subject because of its name.
-In humans, leukemia is a type of cancer of the blood and bone marrow, but in cats leukemia is actually a virus.
-However, it can also lead to cancer in cats.
+Feline leukemia virus (FeLV) is often a confusing subject because of its name.
+In humans, leukemia is a type of cancer of the blood and bone marrow, but cat leukemia is actually a virus.
+However, it can cause serious health issues and lead to cancer in cats.

 What is Feline Leukemia?

 Feline leukemia is a highly contagious disease that can be fatal in cats.
 This virus attacks the bone marrow, allowing cancers to take hold.
 FeLV infected cats are also more susceptible to anemia, lymphoma, and other illnesses, making it one of the leading causes of feline fatality.